ACM40960/project-heart-disease-prediction-models/README.md

     grid_search.fit(X_train_scaled, y_train)
    ```
 4. Autoencoder + DenseNet block
-   This was the state of the art model. \\
+   This is the state of the art model. \\
    Autoencoder: It compresses into 8 features (bottleneck) and is trained to reconstruct the input.
 After proper training, the decoder is discarded and the encoder is used to get the new compressed features.
    ```python
    def create_autoencoder():